Nov05/Udacity-Python-28-Days/README.md

 <img src="https://github.com/Nov05/pictures/blob/master/pic001/2019-10-19%2004_32_32-Introduction%20to%20Python%20Programming%20_%20Udacity.png?raw=true">

-#### Instructors: Karl Krueger, Kelly Howard
+## Instructors: Karl Krueger, Kelly Howard

 This is a repository for Udacity online course "Learn Python in 28 Days".
-This course is designed for people who don't have any programming experience.
+This course is designed for those who don't have any programming experience.

 P.S.
 There is also a similar free course "Introduction to Python Programming".
 In that course, you'll learn the fundamentals of the Python programming language, along with programming best practices.
 https://www.udacity.com/course/introduction-to-python--ud1110